garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_02_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 ### Task 2: Deprovision the lab resources

-1. Within the Remote Desktop session to lab VM, start Windows PowerShell ISE as Administrator.
+1. On the lab VM, start Windows PowerShell ISE as Administrator.
 1. From the PowerShell ISE window, run the **F:\\WSLab-master\\Scripts\\Cleanup.ps1** script to remove all VMs provisioned in this lab.

 ### Results